NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Advancing.md

 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 9
-weight: 0
+weight:
 value: "625"
 subvalue: "gp"
 invest:
 usage: "etched onto heavy armor"
-license: "OGL"
+license: "ORC"
-identify: "Identify Magic (Arcana, Nature, Occultism or Religion) DC 26"
-identify: ""
+identify:
-description: "This rune charges up as you defeat your foes, driving you forward across the battlefield with every victory."
+description: "This rune charges up as you defeat your foes, driving you forward across the battlefield with every victory.  **Activate** `pf2:0` command  **Requirements** Your last action or activity reduced an enemy to 0 Hit Points  * * *  **Effect** You Stride up to 15 feet.
+This movement doesn't trigger reactions.
+You can Burrow, Climb, Fly, or Swim instead of Striding if you have the corresponding movement type."
-powerTitle: "Effect"
+powerTitle:
-actionEconomy: 0
+actionEconomy:
-type: "(command)"
+type:
 frequency:
-requirement: "Your last action or activity reduced an enemy to 0 Hit Points"
 trigger:
-mechanics: "You Stride up to 15 feet.
-This movement doesn't trigger reactions.
-You can Burrow, Climb, Fly, or Swim instead of Striding if you have the corresponding movement type."
+mechanics:
 powerTitle2:
 actionEconomy2:
 type2:
 frequency2:
-requirements2:
 trigger2:
 mechanics2: "**Secondary Effect** "
 craft: